Thor0589/AI-star-interview-coach/STARMETHOD/README.md

 - `star_method_coach.py`: Main program file
 - `star_stories_with_scores.txt`: Saved stories with scores (created when stories are saved)
 - `star_story_builder.py`: Original story builder script
-- `apple_star_builder.py`: Alternative story builder focusing on Apple competencies
+- `role_based_star_builder.py`: Alternative story builder focusing on role-specific competencies

 ## About
-This tool combines elements from both the standard STAR method approach and Apple's competency frameworks to provide comprehensive interview preparation assistance.
-It's designed to help you craft compelling stories that showcase your skills and experience effectively.
+This tool provides comprehensive interview preparation assistance.
+It's designed to help you craft compelling stories that showcase your skills and experience effectively using the STAR method, with options to focus on general or role-specific competencies.